marcusfoertsch/postflight/readme.md

 # API

 The postflight module returns the class Postflight.
-An instance of Postflight keeps track of
+An instance of Postflight holds a Map object called specMap.
+Keys are strings, and values are objects of the ModelSpec class.

+## Postflight

+## ModelSpec

+The ModelSpec class maps model object property names to database column names using a Map object.
+This class can also store a class for instantiating business object classes.